gyc567/Telegram-Crypto-Alerts/replit.md

 ## Overview
 This is a Telegram bot that provides cryptocurrency price alerts and technical indicator monitoring.
 The bot uses the Telegram API to send alerts on price movements and technical indicators for cryptocurrency trading pairs.

-**Purpose**: Monitor cryptocurrency prices from Binance and send alerts via Telegram when specified conditions are met.
+**Purpose**: Monitor cryptocurrency prices from Binance and send alerts via Telegram when specified conditions are met, including smart money tracking through taker order monitoring.

 **Current State**: Fully configured and running on Replit.
-The bot is actively monitoring cryptocurrency markets and ready to receive commands via Telegram.
+The bot is actively monitoring cryptocurrency markets with both large order detection and taker order monitoring (smart money tracking) features enabled.

 ## Project Architecture